How-tos

 What’s the best Seedance 2.0 prompt format?

-Use a shot-brief format: intent, subject, action, framing, camera, lighting, environment, references, constraints, and review criteria.
-It keeps the prompt readable and makes failed takes easier to revise.
+The best Seedance 2.0 prompt format uses a shot brief: intent, subject, action, framing, camera, lighting, environment, references, constraints, and review criteria.
+This structure keeps the prompt readable and makes failed takes easier to diagnose with less team debate during review.

 Should I write one long prompt or separate sections?

-Separate sections are usually easier for a team.
-A single paragraph can work for quick tests, but production prompts need clear places for references, camera notes, frame anchors, and review standards.
+Use separate sections for production work.
+A single paragraph can work for quick tests, but teams need clear fields for references, camera notes, frame anchors, audio direction, constraints, and review standards when several people judge the take during take review.

 How many references should a prompt use?

 Use the fewest references that clarify the shot.
 A character close-up may need character and wardrobe references.
-A prop insert may need a prop reference and a frame anchor.
-More references aren’t automatically better.
+A prop insert may need a prop reference and frame anchor.
+More references can add noise when their jobs overlap for the model.

 Does Lotix guarantee Seedance 2.0 will follow the prompt exactly?

-No. Lotix keeps shot intent, references, generated takes, and review states organized.
-The model can still vary details, so each take should be reviewed against the brief before approval.
+No. Lotix keeps shot intent, references, generated takes, and review states organized, but Seedance 2.0 can still vary details.
+Review each take against the brief before approval, then revise the section that caused the miss with clearer next revision notes.

 Is this prompt guide only for API users?

-No. The same shot-brief logic works whether you’re using a direct API path or a production workspace.
-Lotix is for teams that want the production structure around Seedance-focused generation without building that system from scratch.
+No. The same shot-brief logic works for API users and teams using a production workspace.
+Lotix helps teams keep scene, shot, take, reference, and approval structure around Seedance-focused generation without building that system from scratch by hand for each project.